 How do we do it?
 One person at a time.

 Everyone is different, and everyone is going to have different needs.
-Which is why we don’t just focus on one need or try to do it all ourselves.
+This is why we don’t just focus on one need or try to do it all ourselves.
 We believe in collaborating and connecting with a wide range of expertise and community assistance to leverage the best support Cairns has to offer and provide access to much needed services.

 We help people build the determination, resilience and momentum they need to make changes for the better, and take responsibility for helping themselves.

-When The MaraWay Community Hub opened in March 2016, Maria Richards, Chair of the Board, announced “Here we are, ready to go into bat for disadvantaged people from Cairns to the Torres Strait and beyond.
+When The MaraWay Community Hub opened in March 2016, Maria Pedersen, Chair of the Board, announced “Here we are, ready to go into bat for disadvantaged people from Cairns to the Torres Strait and beyond.
 Anyone walking through the front door of our Hub is taking a positive step and we’ll support them no matter what.”

 The Community Hub is a welcoming, safe space where everyone can access support, build their confidence, get a little tough love when it’s needed and access a range of support services.